MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 Installing the QDK on your local computer provides support for Jupyter Notebooks, Python, and Q#, along with extensions for Visual Studio Code and Visual Studio.
 Develop quantum computing applications in your preferred IDE and language and run them on quantum simulators, quantum hardware, or optimization solvers using the Azure Quantum service.

-Some scenarios where you may prefer a local environment:
+Some scenarios where you might prefer a local environment:

 - You have a customized environment or preferred tools that are not available online.
 - You require source control on your project.